List of USM Alger honors

-One-time CAF Confederation Cup winner.
-It is the first continental title in its history.
+USM Alger are the champions of the 2025–26 CAF Confederation Cup.

 Below is list of achievements of, and records and trophies won by USM Alger.
-The club has won a total of 18 major trophies, including the national championship 8 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 2 times, the CAF Confederation Cup 1 time, the CAF Super Cup 1 time, and the UAFA Club Cup 1 time.
+The club has won a total of 23 major trophies, including the national championship 8 times also won the Algerian Cup a record 10 times, the Algerian Super Cup 2 times, the CAF Confederation Cup 2 times, the CAF Super Cup 1 time, and the UAFA Club Cup 1 time.
 The club has also never been out of the top two divisions of Algerian football since entering the Football League.

 Honors history

 USM Alger is the third club in terms of titles in Algeria, after JS Kabylie and ES Setif with 18 major trophies, first title was immediately after independence by winning the league title in the final against neighbor MC Alger 3–0.
 After that, Al-Ittihad became a name in the Algerian Cup, which reached five consecutive times to the final between 1969 and 1973 and all of them were defeated, then they were defeated in two finalists in 1978 and 1980, A year after USM Alger won the first title in the Algerian Cup against ASM Oran 2–1 in a match that took place in the new Bel Abbas stadium, in the 1987–88 season the club returned to the first division with a young squad, mostly from Reserve team under the leadership of coach and former captain of the team Djamel Keddou, and despite the lack of experience, USM Alger managed to win the Algerian Cup for the second time after winning against CR Belouizdad with penalties at Stade 5 Juillet 1962 which is the fourth final between the two teams and the first victory for USMA after three defeats.
-In 1995–96 season after a great struggle with MC Oran for the title and in the last round USM Alger won the title after its victory against CS Constantine at Stade Mohamed Hamlaoui, with a difference of only two points, it is the first in 33 years and the second in its history.